ngari-kev/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - Prints contents of a number of directories 12-file_type - Shows type of file
-13-symbolic_link - Creates a link to a file
+13-symbolic_link - Creates a link to a file 14-copy_html - Copies html files to parent.
+The files that do not exist or files that have changes